ashismo/ashismo.github.com/_posts/projectMgmt/2016-06-13-Requirement-Gathering-And-Analysis.md

   * **Open Brainstorming**: Participants call out the ideas and are capture by the meeting facilitator
   * **Individual Brainstorming**: Project team member creates a list of features/ideas concerning project issue/risk and shares with the facilitator
   * **Structured Brainstorming**: Meeting participant silently write down their ideas and facilitator requests

+#### Interface Analysis technique

+* When a system takes input from multiple systems then the interface analysis techniques is preferred for the enhancement/change in that system.
+* **Context Diagram** helps in interface analysis because it defines the boundary between a system and its environment, showing the entities that interact with it.
+* Interface analysis helps in sizing and estimations as well.
+As far as sizing is concern, the interfaces are considered as non-functional requirements